Samillion/mpv-ytdlautoformat/README.md

 >
 > - `ytdl-format=bv[height<=1080][vcodec!~='vp0?9']+ba/b[height<=1080]`

-# How is this script useful?
-Some streaming websites do not offer multi-quality per video.
-So if you have `ytdl-format` in `mpv.conf` set to only play 480p or 720p videos, mpv/yt-dlp will not run it because it cannot find a video with the specified format.

-This script helps you set a lower or a specific quality for some websites, while leaving the rest as default.
-That way all video streams will play and you won't have to keep editing `mpv.conf` each time to make it work.

-# Changes to mpv configuration made by the script
-If a domain match is found, the script will change `ytdl-format` to the values you have set within the script, only for the current playing stream.

-No files are edited or changed in any way.

 # How to install
 Simply place `ytdlautoformat.lua` in the corresponding mpv scripts folder of your operating system: